markus-ebke/python-billiards/Notes.md

 - Add `max_ball_collisions` parameter to `Billiard.evolve` as alternative stopping condition (int: total number of collisions, tuple: ball-ball and ball-obstacle collisions).
 Compare https://github.com/ssnl/python-billiards/commit/a862f1fe9984f974b229f2a05f6aaff8794a341a
 - Make Simulation attributes readonly / automatically recalculate toi after changing position, velocity or radius
 - Make `_obstacles_toi` and `_obstacle_obs` public (i.e. without underscore)?
 Also rename them?
-- ParticleBilliard: Simulate point particles that only collide with the obstacles, use parallelization in evolve
+- Add ParticleBilliard: Simulate point particles that only collide with the obstacles, use parallelization in evolve
+- Rename class Billiard to BallBilliard, but set Billiard = BallBilliard to convencience
-- Write time-intensive functions in Cython (better: convert the whole Simulation class to Cython and use prange where possible)
+- Write time-intensive functions in Cython (better: convert the whole Billiard class to Cython and use prange where possible?)

 ## Improve documentation
 - Get Sphinx autodoc to document a class's __init__ method